-3.)
-How did you discover that the creative world was right for you?
+3. How did you discover that the creative world was right for you?
 Was there a time in your life that you credit to this discovery?
-Was there a train of events that brought you to where you are today?
+What was there train of events that brought you to where you are today?

-6.)
-Which creative disciplines do you commission most, and are most interested in seeing more of and why?
-Which of these disciplines are you most interested in seeing at CONNECTIONS? (ie photo, film, social, experiential, vr, influencer marketing, event production, production services etc)
+6. Which creative disciplines do you commission most, and are most interested in seeing more of and why? (ie photo, film, social, experiential, vr, etc)